jordantoaster/azure-exemplar-app/README.md

 - RDP connecting to a VM can be a bit odd, where the password used does not actually allow access.
 I resolved this by resetting the password to a more secure, random sequence of letters, casing, numbers and symbols.

 - When accesiong Ubuntu Machine via Putty, the password needs to be typed not copied.

+- Azure app service is a fantastic tool for rapid deployment of web apps, see here for a Python example: https://learn.microsoft.com/en-us/azure/app-service/quickstart-python?tabs=flask%2Cwindows%2Cazure-cli%2Cvscode-deploy%2Cdeploy-instructions-azportal%2Cterminal-bash%2Cdeploy-instructions-zip-azcli#1---sample-application
+	- It is such a fantastic service that its almost free from requiring infrastructure as code, with easy CI processes and lite azure commands if done via CLI.

 ## TODO